panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 `greetFunc` is the same function as `world.greet`.
 But when invoked as *regular function* `greetFunc()`, `this` inside `greet()` isn't equal to the `world` object, but rather to the global object (in a browser this is `window`).

+!!!Write about the pitfall of separating method from object.
+Put link to the corresponding section in this post.

 ### 3.2 Indirect function invocation

 As stated in the previous section, a regular function invocation has `this` resolved as the global object.
 Is there a way, still, having a function defined as a function, but not a method, but to specify the value of `this`?